-- f) The Appeal Panel will re-examine the case, consider any new evidence, or conduct further investigation at their discretion.
-The Appeal Panel's decision following that re-examination shall then be final.
-Intention to appeal against the determination of the Adjudication Panel must be notified to the Registrar within 7 days, and hearing will normally take place within 28 days of that notice.
-Unless the intention to appeal is notified within 7 days of the hearing, the outcome will be posted on the public register page. - g) If the complaint is found to have substance, the Adjudication Panel would then consider whether the particulars of the case justified the application of sanctions.
-The subject is entitled to appeal against the sanctions, and following notice of appeal any interim order would be extended to cover the appeal period. - h) The interim order could, at the Adjudication Panels' discretion, be extended to cover a period of re-training before the suspension order was lifted. - the subject of pressure, oppression, coercion or inappropriate contact from the Practitioner member /registrant or his or her representative or other person, the Panel may in their discretion protect witnesses by hearing them at a different time to so that they will not meet the subject of the complaint.
-Where there is an issue of fact (the Investigating Panel shall have a duty to identify issues of fact) that ought in fairness to the Practitioner to be resolved by questions being put to the witness/complainant, then a video link is best practice.
-The Practitioner's right (especially where loss of livelihood may be involved) to defend him or herself and in so doing have advanced notice of the case against them, notice of any issues of fact, copy documents and evidence relied upon, includes the right to ask questions of witnesses and this latter right shall only be overridden in exceptional circumstances.
-Proceedings without the complainant present for questioning shall be exceptional. - k) Members have a duty of candour, and refusal to engage and co-operate with the Panels in the course of investigation will itself count as gross misconduct and may lead to being struck from the Register.
-The Panels will be obliged to make decisions in absentia in the event of non-co-operation or refusal to engage.
-The Panel will continue to deliberate and reach a decision and this cannot be prevented or avoided by resignation or permitting lapse of membership during the process.
-Outcomes of investigations will be reported on the public register. - 1) Sanctions available to the Panels range from imposition of a period of monitored practice, requirement of further education/training culminating in expulsion from Alliance Membership and the Accredited Register, depending upon the severity of the offence and the threat to the public 90 days for administrative expulsion 5 years for misconduct and a life-time ban from membership where the public would again be put at risk by re-instatement.

-- m) The outcomes of hearings will be posted on the Accredited Register website for the information of the public and the guidance of practitioners, but only on conclusion of the appeal process, and the appeal not being upheld. - n) In the event of expulsion, insurance cover will be immediately withdrawn and striking-off will be notified on the Accredited Register webpage.
-In the event of gross misconduct prejudicial to the safety and protection of the public the Alliance is duty bound to inform the Professional Standards Authority, the Police, the Disclosure & Barring Authority, and other statutory regulators, as appropriate. - o) In the event of conviction for a criminal offence or such similar serious matter, a listed member shall be immediately and without other process be struck from the Accredited Register.
-The Register will be amended to show the striking off for any person who might conduct a search, and the information will be shared with the Professional Standards Authority, the Police, the Disclosure & Barring Authority, and other statutory regulators.
+- d) Appeals: The directors will re-examine the case, consider any new evidence, or conduct further investigation at their discretion.
+The director's decision following that re-examination shall then be final. - e) If the complaint is found to have substance, the directors will consider whether the particulars of the case justify the application of sanctions.
+The subject is entitled to appeal against the sanctions, and following notice of appeal any interim order would be extended to cover the appeal period. - j) Sanctions available to the Panels range from imposition of a period of monitored practice, requirement of further education/training culminating in expulsion from Alliance Membership and the Accredited Register, depending upon the severity of the offence and the threat to the public 90 days for administrative expulsion 5 years for misconduct and a lifetime ban from membership where the public would again be put at risk by re-instatement. - k) Members have a duty of candour, and refusal to engage and co-operate with the directors during the investigation will itself count as gross misconduct and may lead to being struck from the Register.
+The directors will be obliged to make decisions in absentia in the event of non-co-operation or refusal to engage.
+The directors will continue to deliberate and reach a decision, and this cannot be prevented or avoided by resignation or permitting lapse of membership during the process. - 1) The outcomes of hearings will be posted on the Alliance Register website for the information of the public and the guidance of practitioners, but only on conclusion of the appeal process, and the appeal not being upheld. - m) In the event of expulsion, insurance cover will be immediately withdrawn and striking-off will be notified on the Alliance Register webpage.
+In the event of gross misconduct prejudicial to the safety and protection of the public the Alliance is duty bound to inform professional regulators, the Police, the Disclosure & Barring Authority, and other statutory regulators, as appropriate. - n) In the event of conviction for a criminal offence or such similar serious matter, a listed member shall be immediately and without other process be struck from the Alliance Register.
+The Register will be amended to show the striking off and the information will be shared with the Professional Standards Authority, the Police, the Disclosure & Barring Authority, and other statutory regulators.